sheng09/Thesis-LaTex-template/README.md

 # 0. Requirements

-If using Linux, you can install TexLive by running `sudo apt install texlive-full` on `Ubuntu` or similar commands on Centos, etc. If using Mac, you can install MacTeX, you can download the .pkg file [here](https://tug.org/mactex/index.html).
+If using Linux, you can install `TexLive` by running `sudo apt install texlive-full` on Ubuntu or similar commands on Centos, etc. If using Mac, you can install `MacTeX`, you can download the .pkg file [here](https://tug.org/mactex/index.html).

 # 1. To compile and generate a pdf

 To compile and generate a pdf, you can run the file `commands.sh`.
 It will generate a file named `main.pdf`.
-The `commands.sh` is a bash script, you can run it by typing `bash commands` in your terminal.
+The `commands.sh` is a bash script, and you can run it by typing `bash commands.sh` in your terminal.
 You can also run individual commands as listed in the `commands.sh` file to escape some repeated steps when composing your thesis.

-Such escape can save a lot of time.
+Such escapes can save a lot of time.
 Running the file `commands.sh` requires several Tex programs, e.g., `pdflatex`, `biber`, etc., some of which are in fact not required during developing the thesis.

 # 2. To write and manage your thesis